 COMMON BRAND NAME(S): Exjade

 WARNING: Deferasirox may rarely cause serious (even fatal) kidney disease, liver disease, and stomach/intestinal bleeding (see also Side Effects section).
-These side effects may be more likely to occur in people with kidney/liver disease, in people with serious blood diseases, and in older adults.
+Kidney disease may be more likely to occur in people with kidney problems and in people with serious blood diseases.
+Liver disease may be more likely to occur in people with liver problems (such as cirrhosis) and in older adults.
+Stomach/intestinal bleeding may be more likely to occur in older adults with serious blood diseases (including blood cancers).
 Consult your doctor for more details.

 Your doctor will monitor you closely while you are taking this medication.
 Keep all regular medical and laboratory appointments.

 USES: This medication is used to treat ongoing high levels of iron in the body caused by multiple blood transfusions.
+It is also used to treat high levels of iron in patients with a certain blood disorder who do not require blood transfusions (non-transfusion dependent thalassemia).
 Deferasirox can be taken by mouth and belongs to a class of drugs known as iron chelating agents.
 It works by reacting with iron, allowing the body to pass extra iron out in the stool.

-Frequent blood transfusions are often needed in certain types of blood diseases (e.g., thalassemia, sickle cell disease, anemia).
+Frequent blood transfusions are often needed in certain types of blood diseases (e.g., sickle cell disease, anemia).
 Blood transfusions have very helpful benefits, but they can cause the body to hold on to too much iron.
-This extra iron can build up in various organs and cause problems such as heart failure, liver disease and diabetes.
+For patients who receive multiple blood transfusions and for patients who have non-transfusion dependent thalassemia but high iron levels, extra iron can build up in various organs and cause problems such as heart failure, liver disease and diabetes.
 Getting rid of extra iron can decrease the risk of these diseases.